Selena Gomez Teases New Music In 2017, Supports The Weeknd In The Netherlands

 A post shared by Selena Gomez News ♡. (@selena.fandom) on

 Selena Gomez leaving The Weeknd concert.
-(Via me ????) pic.twitter.com/cFPLzt5oBQ
+(Via me????) pic.twitter.com/cFPLzt5oBQ

 — Selena Gomez News (@SelenaHQ) February 24, 2017